ADMIRE-Public/SafeInCave/docs/source/introduction.rst

 Constitutive models
 ===================

 In general, a constitutive model can be represented as illustrated in :numref:`Fig. %s <introduction-constitutive-model>`, which shows a serial arrangement of different types of elements (springs, dashpots, etc).
 The total deformation :math:`\pmb{\varepsilon}` is given by the sum of the individual deformation of all elements composing the constitutive model.
 In this text, we make a distinction between **elastic** and **non-elastic** deformations.
 Elastic deformations :math:`\pmb{\varepsilon}_{e}` refer exclusively to time-independent (instantaneous) elastic deformations -- in other words, in only includes the deformation of the yellow spring in :numref:`Fig. %s <introduction-constitutive-model>`.
 The non-elastic deformations comprise the viscoelastic (:math:`\pmb{\varepsilon}_{ve}`) and inelastic (:math:`\pmb{\varepsilon}_{ie}`) deformations.
 In the SafeInCave simulator, the only viscoelastic element implemented is the Kelvin-Voigt element, which consists of parallel arrangement between a spring and a dashpot.
 More than one Kelvin-Voigt element can be arranged in series.
 For inelastic elements, the SafeInCave simulator provides two options: a viscoplastic element and a dislocation creep element.
-The viscoplastic element refers to the model proposed by Desai (1987) and used in Khaledi (2016) for salt caverns.
+The viscoplastic element refers to the model proposed by Desai and Varadarajan (1987) :cite:`desai1987constitutive` and used in Khaledi *et al* (2016) :cite:`khaledi2016stability` for salt caverns.
 This element can be represented by a parallel arrangement between a dashpot, which represents the time dependency, and a friction element, which indicates that the dashpot will only move if the stresses exceed a certain threshold (the yield surface).
 As shown below, this dashpot also includes a hardening rule that expands the yield surface.
 Finally, the dislocation creep element is represented by a single dashpot, that starts to deform as soon as a non-zero deviatoric stress is applied.
 Moreover, this element has a non-linear dependency on stress.

 .. _introduction-constitutive-model: